Search results for:

 Note: Shift developers say that both Chrome extensions and the ability to open, edit and save docs in Google Drive are in the works.

 Shift is a beautifully designed, fast app for managing multiple Gmail accounts.
 But until the new features are released, it might not be ideal for some people.
-And it’s not the first of its kind (Kiwi is mentioned several times in the Product Hunt comments), but the developer seems to have big plans for it and listening to/working with users to keep improving it.
+And it's not the first of its kind (Kiwi is mentioned several times in the Product Hunt comments), but the developer seems to have big plans for it and to listen to/work with users to keep improving it.